agkabir/interactive-rating-component-react/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- React

 ### What I learned

 - Customizing radio buttion group to make rating widget
 - CSS flex property and display item center
 - A bit of vanilla javascript
+- State management and passing data to another page using useNavigation and useLocation hook in react.

 ### Useful resources